BorisBelica/Eshop-By-Mijani/wp-content/themes/kadence/readme.txt

 == 0.7.5 | 5th June 2020 ==
 * Fix: Align image css when elementor template is used.
 * Fix: Issue with comments in firefox.
-* Add: Inital Tutor LMS support for courses.
+* Add: Initial Tutor LMS support for courses.

 == 0.7.4 | 3rd June 2020 ==
 * Add: Footer link style.
 * Add: Option for site title color hover/active.
-* Update: Change comment form to show asterisk for required feilds
+* Update: Change comment form to show asterisk for required fields
 * Update: tweak CSS load order as a workaround for some servers having issues with combining css.
 * Fix: Editor width if sidebar width is changed.
 * Fix: Issue with behind featured image not showing in some instances.